 Speaking of rooms, Norwegian Cruise Line offers adjoining rooms that you can book together if you have a rather large group who would go on a cruise.
 So, if you happen to bring your whole family, your kids can have their own space, and you can have yours without any problem.

-Aside from this feature, the NCL is also the first to add The Haven staterooms, which is a kind of cruise accommodation where you get to relax on your private sundeck, have a concierge service, and other perks that are not readily available in regular cruise accommodations.
+Aside from this feature, the NCL is also the first to add The Haven staterooms, a kind of cruise accommodation where you get to relax on your private sundeck, have a concierge service, and other perks that are not readily available in regular cruise accommodations.

 4. Freestyle Dining